shashidar0804/ADF_POC_Covid19_ECDC/README.md

 ![image](https://github.com/user-attachments/assets/6132774c-2641-4e7f-b07f-f4f968a71020)

 ### Step 2:
-Now I have rest 3 datasets i.e cases_and_deaths, hospial_admissions, testing_data that are successfully uploaded in the GitHub repository under Covid19-Europe-Project /main-csv-data-files.
-Now I have to connect these files to the ADF through https: Linked Service and gave my base url name to it.
-Since I wanted to create ingest all these 3 datasets into ADLS gen2 at a time, I created a json file with 3 files and created parameterized datset and with the help of Lookup acivity and ForEach activity I was able to successfully ingest the data into the ADLS gen2.
+Now I have taken 2 datasets i.e cases_and_deaths, hospial_admissions which are uploaded in the GitHub repository under Covid19-Europe-Project/main-csv-data-files (These are the same files available in ECDC website).
+For connecting to these files in ADF i have used  https: Linked Service(ls_http_opendata_ecdc_europa_eu) and gave my base url name to it.
+Since I wanted to create ingest both the datasets into ADLS gen2 at a time, I created a json file with  files and created parameterized datset and with the help of Lookup acivity and ForEach activity and i was able to successfully ingest the data into the ADLS gen2.